Teradata/segment-webhook/README.md

 ### Build and deploy

 1. Create a Vantage Express instance and expose it to the Internet.
-For example, you could follow [the "Run Vantage Express on GCP" guide](https://quickstarts.teradata.com/docs/17.10/vantage.express.gcp.html).
+For example, see [Run Vantage Express on GCP](https://quickstarts.teradata.com/docs/17.10/vantage.express.gcp.html).
 2. Clone this repository:
     ```
     git clone git@github.com:Teradata/segment-webhook.git